 Includes a Case Study of a Real Pitch Deck for a True Crime Show

-For whatever the reason, there is no denying that true crime has become HUGE presence in the television landscape.
+There is no denying that true crime has become HUGE presence in the television landscape.
 From TIGER KING, THE JINX and MAKING A MURDERER to more recent limited series like HEAVEN’S GATE and MURDER AMONG THE MORMONS, true crime docuseries have become wildly popular and show no sign of slowing down.
 Even beyond the banner networks and streamers like Netflix, HBO and Hulu, many smaller networks like Investigation Discovery, Reelz, Oxygen and True Crime Network devote a large portion—if not all—of their slate to unscripted, true crime series and specials.
 This has led to a very recent explosion in true crime content and an incredible opportunity for content creators interested in this space to find opportunities and get their content sold.

-The opportunities may be extra plentiful right now, but you still need to do your homework and understand the true crime docuseries space and what networks are looking for if you want to be noticed.
-As callous as it may seem, not all murders are created equal, and while some stories are ripe to be uncovered and explored, others might not break through the noise or spark executives’ attention.
 To find a place in the true crime space, you not only have to find and have access to a great story, but also build a fantastic pitch deck, and a strategic and effective pitch to get buyers on board.
 And all of these elements don’t need to just be good; they all need to lend themselves to the format and industry that is true crime TV.
 But if you can ace all of these elements, you may have just found your way in and the piece of material that will fire you off the launch pad.

 Phil will lay out how to best develop your own true crime docuseries and pitch and sell it to a streamer or other network.
 He’ll first explain what kind of story sells today and how you should tailor your pitch to reflect the current market you’re selling to.
 He’ll give you tips on how to research your story, what info is most important, how to obtain talent, and the legal elements to be aware of.
 Next, Phil will explain how to build the perfect pitch deck to sell your true crime series and go through one-pagers, treatments and sizzles.
 He will then explain how to find a production partner for your series, including who’s currently buying and how to know which partners would make t host sense for you.
 He’ll also tell you what materials can aid a sale and how you can take a meaningful meeting.
 Finally Phil will explain how to close, including initiating a bidding war and what to do to follow through.